-This first appeared in The Havok Journal March 18, 2017, but continues to remain a relevant topic given the consistent hate hoaxes directed against American conservatives.
+This first appeared in The Havok Journal on March 18, 2017, however, continues to remain a relevant topic given the consistent hate hoaxes directed against American conservatives.

 Since the election results were announced, I have heard of two conversations that sound remarkably similar, although I am sure different versions of it have played out across the country in recent days.
 The first was between a fifth-grade student in Texas and his science teacher.
 The student asked his teacher “is he [Trump] coming to get me?”
 The teacher responded “no young man, he’s not.
 You’re a citizen, and you belong here.”
-The second version took place in New York during of Trump’s recently announced position on gun ownership.
-An 8-year-old child in the room listening said “someone at school said that Trump is going to come arrest us.”
+The second version took place in New York during Trump’s recently announced position on gun ownership.
+An 8-year-old child in the room listening said “someone at school said that Trump is going to come to arrest us.”
 One gentleman spoke for the rest of the group and said “No one’s getting arrested dude.
 That’s what the guns are for.”

 Social media has been equal parts conservative confetti and liberal tears since the election with roughly four messages repeated in different ways.
 The first two can be fairly accurately summarized as “no this didn’t happen.
 Hillary won the popular vote” and “suck it libs, we told you this would happen.”
 Neither is particularly interesting, and neither will be addressed here.
 The other two are “this administration is a threat to our civil liberties and demands immediate resistance” from the Left and “let’s wait and see what happens before we do anything rash” from the Right.
 Both are worth considering especially because we have heard them before over the last 8 years.